It can be difficult to access suitable business funding and financing when you’re a sole trader.

 Is a guarantor or security required?

-Use our business loan calculator to help find the right sole trader business loans for you.
+Use our sole trader loan calculator to find out how much funding you could raise.
 Simply put in your details, and our business loan calculator will show you the best loan options available.
 Find our dedicated sole trader business loans calculator below.